raobaba/Flipkart_Clone/README.md

 - **Wishlist:** Save and manage your favorite items.
 - **Account Management:** Customize and control your user account.
 - **Ordering:** Place and track your orders seamlessly.
 - **Payment Integration:** Secure payments through Stripe.
-Just fill Cart Number [4242 4242 4242 4242], and other other could be any date should be future
+Just fill Cart Number [4242 4242 4242 4242], and other could be any date should be future
 - **Live Tracking:** Monitor the status of your orders in real-time.